mayank200/map_integration/README.md

 # map_integration
-app
-it will help find location in map view and pin point your location on a android platform.
+This android app will help users to find and pin point their location in map view.